mehrceey04/bc-19-typing-speed-application/README.md

 ## Dependencies

 ### Back End Dependencies
-*  This app's functionality depends on Firebase;
+*  This app's functionality depends on Firebase, nodeJS, expressJS;
-  *  **[Firebase](https://console.firebase.google.com/)** - This framework helps is essential in the creation of  database and user authentication.
+  *  **[Firebase](https://console.firebase.google.com/)** - This framework helps in creation of  database and user authentication.
   *  **[NodeJS](https://nodejs.org/)** - Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.
   *  **[ExpressJS](https://expressjs.com/)** - Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 I used this framework for routing.